SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

 - September 1952/the2nd/Again this morning, while I was on the toilet, I had a truly remarkable piece of insight.
 My bowel movement, by the way, was perfectly exceptional, smotth and odourless.
 (DG p.
 64)

-- Myself at the age if six, when I believed I was a little girl, raising with a very great care the skin of the sea in order to observe a dog sleeping in the shadow of the water.
+– Myself at the age of six, when I believed I was a little girl, raising with a very great care the skin of the sea in order to observe a dog sleeping in the shadow of the water.

 - In 1951 the two most subversive things that could happen to an ex-surrealist were: firstly, to become a mystic and secondly, to know how to draw.
 These two models of rigour happened to me at the same time.